DRESS FOR SUCCESS

 User Personas & Journeys

-Building on our research, I created 2 primary personas (a new DFSWDC user and a long-term user of five years) along with 1 secondary persona representing a volunteer coach.
-I ensured that the personas reflected our 3 distinct stakeholder groups, which was a unique aspect of this project.
+Building on our research, I created 2 primary personas (a new DFSWDC user and a long-term user) and 1 secondary persona for a volunteer coach, reflecting the 3 key stakeholder groups: clients, long-term users, and volunteers.

 Primary